deepnight/presskit/README.md

 ## METHOD 2 - Create your own HTML template first

-Create some HTML file containing variables named like `%productName%`:
+Create some HTML file containing variables named like `%productName%`.
+You might as well copy the existing [Default HTML template](tpl/default.html) and start from here.
+Don't forget to grab the CSS along with it.

 ```html
 <div class="presskit">